kongmingLatern/kylin-ui/.github/PULL_REQUEST_TEMPLATE/template.md

 4. Props
    Table of props

-Please describe your changes in detail or you fix problem's name.
+If you choose New component feature, you can describe your changes in detail and this can bring something.

 ### Related Issue